Katie Meyer, Chief of Staff

 Goldann Salazar, Policy Advisor

-Goldann is a lifelong Oregonian who grew up in Northeast Portland and graduated from Lewis & Clark College.
+Goldann is a lifelong Oregonian who grew up in Northeast and East Portland and graduated from Lewis & Clark College.
 Over the last 10 years, she has worked in local government starting as an AmeriCorps Vista intern in a former Mayor’s office and then as a staffer in a former City Commissioner’s office.
-One of her proudest achievements was being on the Inclusive/Sanctuary City Taskforce and coordinating policy to appropriate funds to help DACA recipients gain legal representation.
-She has also committed several years to the non-profit sector as a former intern at Unite Oregon, a TEFL licensed instructor in Ecuador, as well as, worked with survivors of violence and abuse at the National Crime Victim Law Institute.
-Most recently, she returned from her assignment in Rwanda with the US Peace Corps where she taught English.
-She is passionate about applying social policy frameworks to solve real city issues.
-She is currently a second-year student in the Master of Public Policy program at Brandeis University.
-In her free time, she enjoys hiking, traveling to new places, reading books, and spending time with her partner and family.
+One of her proudest achievements was being on the Inclusive/Sanctuary City Taskforce and passing policy to appropriate funds to help DACA recipients gain legal representation.
+She has also committed several years to the non-profit sector as a former staffer at Unite Oregon, a TEFL licensed instructor in Ecuador, as well as, worked with survivors of violence and abuse at the National Crime Victim Law Institute.
+Most recently, she returned from her assignment in Rwanda with the US Peace Corps where she lived and taught in a rural village.
+She is passionate about applying social policy frameworks to solve on the ground issues in her community.
+In her free time, she enjoys hiking, traveling to new places, reading books, and spending time with her friends and family.

 Goldann is the staff liaison to the Strategic Planning and Opportunities Team, the Portland Housing Bureau, and the Office of Governmental Relations.
-She also supports special projects related to equity with both senior policy advisors.
-She is also responsible for matters related to City Council.
+She also supports special projects related to equity with both senior policy advisors and is responsible for all matters related to City Council.

 Yvette Perez-Chavez is a California native who has spent the last 8 years living in Oregon.
 Over the last 10 years, she has worked in university settings and in nonprofits.
 She is passionate about empowering youth and challenging institutions to further adopt culturally inclusive curricula, practices, and policies.
 Throughout her work, she values equity and advocates for a more economically just society.
 As a daughter of immigrants who are not fluent in English, she has served as an interpreter and translator since she learned to read and write.
 She is excited to serve as a bridge between the Latino community and the office of Mingus Mapps.
 Yvette currently lives and works in Portland, Oregon.
 She spends her free time serving on the board of the Portland Guadalajara Sister City Association, providing consulting and facilitation services through Latina Associates for Collaborative Engagements, attending community events, and hiking.